Transformation

 Gildeuretinol met the pre-specified primary efficacy endpoint with high statistical significance, with a consistent trend of clinical benefit seen in secondary efficacy analyses.

-In the clinical trial known as TEASE-1, gildeutretinol dosed once a day resulted in decreased retinal damage as compared to placebo, based on observed growth rates in atrophic lesions as measured by fundus autofluorescence (FAF).
+In the clinical trial known as TEASE-1, gildeuretinol dosed once a day resulted in decreased retinal damage as compared to placebo, based on observed growth rates in atrophic lesions as measured by fundus autofluorescence (FAF).
 Gildeuretinol was well-tolerated with a safety profile consistent with the well-characterized safety profile of vitamin A.

 In addition, an innovative, open-label study in children, known as TEASE-3, has indicated an ability for gildeuretinol, when given early, to halt the disease process before progressive retinal damage and vision loss occurs.
 Results from this clinical trial are anticipated to be presented in an upcoming medical forum.